-Aetna Inc. (AET) is open to an acquisition of any size as long as it’s a “strategic fit,” the health insurer’s chief financial officer said, amid multibillion dollar deals by rivals including WellPoint Inc. (WLP) and Cigna Corp.
-(CI)
+Aetna Inc. (AET:US) is open to an acquisition of any size as long as it’s a “strategic fit,” the health insurer’s chief financial officer said, amid multibillion dollar deals by rivals including WellPoint Inc. (WLP:US) and Cigna Corp.
+(CI:US)

 Aetna, the third-biggest U.S. health plan, can access financing to pull off a purchase even after approving $750 million in additional share repurchases last week, CFO Joseph Zubretsky said today in a telephone interview.

 WellPoint said this month it would buy Medicaid insurer Amerigroup Corp.
 (AGP:US) for $4.9 billion, and Cigna bought Medicare specialist Healthspring Inc. for $3.8 billion in January.
 While Aetna sees other Medicaid-management companies as too expensive right now, the Hartford, Connecticut-based company isn’t swearing off similar deals, Zubretsky said.

 “We’re agnostic as to size,” he said.
 “And we can use our balance sheet and the capital markets to advance something bigger.
 It’s just a question of strategic fit.”

 Aetna declined 2.9 percent to $36.06 at the close in New York.
 The company’s shares have declined 15 percent this year.